SebastianBodza/EnsembleForecasting/README.md

 First unoptized proof of concept with two quantized (AWQ) Models.
 Can also be run on Colab!

+**tl;dr:**
+With an Ensemble of two 4-bit quanitzed Models it is possible to beat the official Human-Eval Scores.

 # Results
 ## Humaneval
 |   all AWQ quantization     | Magicode | Deepseek | Ensemble TT [1] | Ensemble MT [2] | Ensemble MinT [3] |